OrangeFlash81/hsemailmd/README.md

 ## Usage

-Before using HSE, create an `emails` folder.
+Before using LambdaTool, create an `emails` folder.
 This is where the Markdown and compiled HTML for your emails will be stored.
 Created emails will be named:

 ```
 (intended send date)-(name).(md|html)